 The first line of defense is a rain jacket’s durable water repellent finish (commonly referred to as DWR).
 This coating is applied to the exterior of most rain shells to prevent moisture from absorbing into the face fabric by beading up the droplets.
 A fresh DWR is impressive technology and can offer excellent protection in light to moderate conditions, although heavy and sustained rainfall will eventually overwhelm the coating, which is where the waterproof membrane comes in.
 Over time, the DWR finish will wear down, although you can keep it fresh by staying on top of maintenance (more in our Care section below).

-As far as sustainability goes, the industry has been moving away from traditional coatings that use perfluorocarbons, a chemical that has been linked to environmental and health issues.
-It’s still a developing technology, but in 2024 most key brands have made the switch to PFC-free durable water repellent finishes.
-If you're interested in reading more, here's Patagonia’s breakdown.
+As far as sustainability goes, the industry has been moving away from traditional coatings that use per- and polyfluoroalkyl substances, which are chemicals that have been linked to several environmental and health issues.
+It’s still a developing technology, but as of early 2025, most key brands have made the switch to PFAS-free DWR finishes.
+If you're interested in reading more, we've found Patagonia’s breakdown on the topic to be very helpful.

 Waterproof Membrane